Here’s my guide to visiting Linderhof Palace in Germany, which tells you everything you need to see there with tips for visiting.

-Linderhof Palace is a dramatic must see site in Bavaria, built by King Ludwig II.
-I'm never sure what to call Ludwig.
+Linderhof Palace is a dramatic must see site and landmark in Bavaria, built by King Ludwig II.
+I’m never sure what to call Ludwig.

 The uber secluded Linderhof Palace was Ludwig’s primary residence.
 Of the three palaces Ludwig actually built (more were planned), Linderhof Palace was the only one he saw completed.
 Unfortunately for him, it was also the smallest.

 But it’s the coziest, a lovely small jewel box.
 A jewel that allowed Ludwig to covertly keep watch, via telescope, on his more grandiose building project, Neuschwanstein Castle.

 If you’re suffering from fancy castle fatigue, the splendid and blingy Linderhof is much less crowded.
 To me, Linderhof is a great alternative to the vastly more popular Neuschwanstein on a day trip from Munich.
 It’s also a UNESCO site.

 I’ve written at length about Mad King Ludwig — whether he was really mad, whether his government assassinated him in a ruthless coup, and about his unquenchable penchant for dreaming up fairytale castles.

 In Linderhof, Ludwig envisioned a miniature mock up of Versailles, which he had just visited in 1867.
 Aesthetically, it’s understandable.